Keeps Gettin' Better: A Decade of Hits: Content

-Released in November 2008, Keeps Gettin' Better: A Decade of Hits opens with Aguilera's "early chart-toppers" and first four singles: "Genie In a Bottle", "What a Girl Wants", "I Turn To You" and the radio version of "Come On Over (All I Want Is You)", all from her self-titled debut album.
+Released in November 2008, Keeps Gettin' Better: A Decade of Hits opens with Aguilera's "early chart-toppers" and first four singles: "Genie In a Bottle", "What a Girl Wants", "I Turn to You" and the radio version of "Come On Over (All I Want Is You)", all from her self-titled debut album.
 The compilation continues with her 2001 collaborations "Lady Marmalade" and "Nobody Wants to Be Lonely"; the former with Pink, Lil' Kim, Mýa and the latter with Ricky Martin.
 The compilation also included Aguilera's "professional and sexual coming-of-age" songs from her 2002 studio album Stripped including: "Dirrty", "Fighter" and "Beautiful".
 Several media outlets noted the absence of "Can't Hold Us Down" from the compilation.
 The songs are followed by her most recent efforts at that time, her fifth studio album, Back to Basics, which was described as a "pop-soul-jazz-blues opus" by Digital Spy writer Nick Levine.
-The compilation featured the three singles from the album including the critically acclaimed top-ten song "Ain't No Other Man", "Hurt" and the "tongue-in-cheek retro-pop" song, "Candyman".
+The compilation featured the three singles from the album including the critically acclaimed top-ten song "Ain't No Other Man", "Hurt" and an alternate mix of the "tongue-in-cheek retro-pop" song, "Candyman".

 The compilation ends with four new songs produced by Linda Perry.
 Two of these songs are remakes of her previous singles, "Genie 2.0" ("Genie in a Bottle"), and "You Are What You Are (Beautiful)" ("Beautiful").
 The former received comparisons to Kelly Osbourne's "One Word" and was described as "stellar sonic".
 The other new songs were "Keeps Gettin' Better" and "Dynamite".
 A Rolling Stone reviewer noted the new material was electropop themed and reminiscent of Lady Gaga's work.

 Some of Aguilera's songs were also added to international versions of the compilation.
 The radio edit of "The Voice Within" from Stripped was added to the UK and Japanese editions while "Ven Conmigo (Solamente Tú)" and "Falsas Esperanzas", both from Mi Reflejo and the former being the Spanish version of Aguilera's number-one song "Come On Over Baby (All I Want Is You)", were added to the Spanish and Argentine editions.